Violence against women: Widowhood related violence

-In some parts of the world, widows are subjected to serious forms of abuse, often fueled by traditional practices such as widow inheritance.
-The sacrifice of widows (such as sati) has been prevalent historically in various cultures (especially in India).
-Although sati in India is today an almost defunct practice, isolated incidents have occurred in recent years, such as the 1987 sati of Roop Kanwar, as well as several incidents in rural areas in 2002, and 2006.
-Those likely to be accused and killed as witches are often widows.
-In parts of Africa, such as in Kenya, widows are viewed as impure and need to be 'cleansed'.
-This often requires having sex with someone.
-Those refusing to be cleansed risk getting beaten by superstitious villagers, who may also harm the woman's children.
-It is argued that this notion arose from the idea that if a husband dies, the woman may have performed witchcraft against him.
-Widow inheritance (also known as bride inheritance) is a cultural and social practice whereby a widow is required to marry a male relative of her late husband, often his brother.
+Widows have been subjected to forced remarriage called widow inheritance, where they are forced to marry a male relative of their late husband.
+Another practice is the banned remarriage of widows, which is legal in India and Korea.
+A more extreme version is the ritual killing of widows, as seen in India and Fiji.
+Sati is the burning of widows, and although sati in India is today an almost defunct practice, isolated incidents have occurred in recent years, such as the 1987 sati of Roop Kanwar, as well as several incidents in rural areas in 2002 and 2006.
+A traditional idea, upheld in some places in Africa, is that an unmarried widow is unholy and "disturbed", if she is unmarried and abstains from sex for some period of time.
+This fuels the practice of widow cleansing where the unmarried widow is required to have sexual intercourse as a form of ritual purification, which is commenced with a ceremony for the neighborhood to witness that she is now purified.

+Unmarried widows are most likely to be accused and killed as witches.
 Witch trials in the early modern period (between the 15th and 18th centuries) were common in Europe and in the European colonies in North America.
 Today, there remain regions of the world (such as parts of Sub-Saharan Africa, rural North India, and Papua New Guinea) where belief in witchcraft is held by many people, and women accused of being witches are subjected to serious violence.
-In addition, there are also countries that have criminal legislation against the practice of witchcraft.
-In Saudi Arabia, witchcraft remains a crime punishable by death.

 Non-intimate partner family violence

 Infanticide and abandonment

-Son preference is a custom prevalent in many societies that in its extreme can lead to the rejection of daughters.
+Son preference is a custom prevalent in many societies, that in its extreme can lead to the rejection of daughters.
 Sex-selective abortion of females is more common among the higher income population, who can access medical technology.
-In China, the one child policy increased sex-selective abortions and was largely responsible for an unbalanced sex ratio.
 After birth, neglect and diverting resources to male children can lead to some countries having a skewed ratio with more boys than girls, with such practices killing an approximate 230,000 girls under five in India each year.
-The Dying Rooms is a 1995 television documentary film about Chinese state orphanages, which documented how parents abandoned their newborn girls into orphanages, where the staff would leave the children in rooms to die of thirst, or starvation.
+In China, the one child policy increased sex-selective abortions and was largely responsible for an unbalanced sex ratio.The Dying Rooms is a 1995 television documentary film about Chinese state orphanages, which documented how parents abandoned their newborn girls into orphanages, where the staff would leave the children in rooms to die of thirst, or starvation.

 Another manifestation of son preference is the violence inflicted against mothers who give birth to girls.